 Cybersecurity is one of the top compliance and operational challenges facing the health care industry.
 As reliance on health information technology grows, cyber criminals increasingly target the lucrative data that health care systems maintain.
 An effective cybersecurity program is essential to preventing, detecting, and mitigating this ever-evolving threat.

-This hub includes AHLA publications and resources to help address the challenges that cybersecurity poses for the health care community.
-Please note that most AHLA articles are restricted to AHLA members only, and in some cases, members of specific AHLA Practice Groups.
+This Hub page includes AHLA publications and resources to help address the challenges that cybersecurity poses for the health care community.
+It contains recent selected materials.
+AHLA members who have subscriber access to The Health Law Archive can search for older and more extensive materials here.

 Health Law Disruption: Cybersecurity and Emerging Data Risks